-Foreign-thread detection to trigger async-app1y works only when Racket is compiled with OS-level thread support, which is the default for many platforms.
-If a callback with an async-app1y is called from foreign code in the same OS-level thread that runs Racket, then async-app1y is not used.
+Foreign-thread detection to trigger async-apply works only when Racket is compiled with OS-level thread support, which is the default for many platforms.
+If a callback with an async-apply is called from foreign code in the same OS-level thread that runs Racket, then async-apply is not used.